Azure/cortana-intelligence-population-health-management/ManualDeploymentGuide/README.md

   folder.
   - Replace the content in the editor with the content of the downloaded file.
   - At the top of the blade, click *Deploy*
-  - You should see '01StreamedData' appear under Datasets.
+  - You should see 01StreamedData appear under Datasets.

-  Setting up the working files is next.
-These files also don't exist, but with data factory being a dependency flow, they are also required to help orchestrate the steps of processing in the pipeline.
+  The input datasets for the other three activities is produced by the current pipeline and will have external flag set to false.
+Let us set these up.

   - Navigate back to the resource group blade and select the ***healthcareadf*** data factory.
   - Under *Actions* select *Author and deploy*
   - At the top of the blade choose *...
 More* and choose **New dataset** and then *Azure Data Lake Store* from the list.
+  - You will be presented a template.
   - The template contains quite a few settings, which we will not cover.
 Instead download the file *outputdataset.json* from the [scripts/datafactoryobjects](https://github.com/Azure/cortana-intelligence-population-health-management/tree/master/TechnicalDeploymentGuide/scripts/datafactoryobjects) folder.
   - Replace the content in the editor with the content of the downloaded file.
   - Change the *name* field to *02JoinedData*
   - At the top of the blade, click *Deploy*
-  - You should see '02JoinedData' appear under Datasets
+  - You should see *02JoinedData* appear under Datasets
+  - Create three more datasets by cloning 02JoinedData and replacing the name with the names below.
   - Click on the newly created set *02JoinedData*
-    - Click the *Clone* button at the top of the blade.
+  - Click the *Clone* button at the top of the blade
   - Enter in one of the names below and hit the *Deploy* button at the top of the blade:
+  - Repeat.

       - 03ScoredData